 ― Mahatma Gandhi

-Target Hunger, which distributes in 5 inner city zip codes, distributed close to 4 million pounds of food in 2015.
+Target Hunger, which distributes in 5 inner city zip codes, distributed close to 4.4 million pounds of food in 2016.
 This translates to approximately 11,000 people in need receiving food assistance each month.
-Jones also led the charge to establish community collaborator networking meetings, realizing that only through a strong network will the organization have the power to create sustainable impacts and changes.
-These meetings urge community partners and residents to join forces to provide educational opportunities, food fairs that address the need for fresh produce and special events to help unify the community while raising funds and awareness.
+Lemel also led the charge to establish community collaborator networking meetings, realizing that only through a strong network will the organization have the power to create sustainable impacts and changes.
+These meetings urge community partners and residents to join forces to provide educational opportunities, food fairs that address the need for fresh produce, and special events to help unify the community while raising funds and awareness.

-Recent national statistics show that 46.7 million Americans, or 14.8 percent of this country's population, live in poverty.
-Hunger statistics almost mirror that with 48.1 million Americans, or 14 percent, living in food insecure households.
+Recent national statistics show that 43.1 million Americans, or 13.5 percent of this country's population, live in poverty.
+Hunger statistics almost mirror that with 42.2 million Americans, or 12.7 percent, living in food insecure households.
 Target Hunger works tirelessly each day to lower these numbers.
-Jones accepted her calling 12 years ago and has been feeding those in need since.
+Lemel accepted her calling 12 years ago and has been feeding those in need ever since.
 Over the years, Lemel has found that the systemic root of America's hunger problem is America's poverty problem.
-Target Hunger is addressing the root cause areas through community partnerships that provide impact classes in a structured process.
+Target Hunger is addressing the root cause areas through community partnerships that provide impactful initiatives in a structured process.

 Through a collaboration of amazing staff members, volunteers, and community partners, Target Hunger has embarked on what Lemel calls "a new day."
 The organization is even more focused on the impact of hunger relief for its clients and prides itself on being a part of the neighborhood it serves.